philastrophist/journal_club/README.rst

-An command line interface to a  weighted scheme to select a person to present at a journal club
+A command line interface to a  weighted scheme to select a person to present at a journal club